-Separation Anxiety Disorders in Adults provides clinicians and researchers with a comprehensive foundation for assessment and treatment of adult separation anxiety.
-With insight on both psychological and pharmacological treatment implications, the book also covers key issues regarding the development and maintenance of separation anxiety, including physiological and evolutionary substrates of attachment and its biological correlates with separation anxiety.
-The book looks at life events and triggers to heightened separation anxiety in adults, as well as clinical indicators.
-Clinical review questionnaire measures and structured interview schedules that can be put into immediate use are included as well.
+Separation Anxiety Disorder in Adults: Clinical Features, Diagnostic Dilemmas and Treatment Guidelines provides clinicians and researchers with a comprehensive foundation for the assessment and treatment of adult separation anxiety.
+With insights on both psychological and pharmacological treatment implications, the book also covers key issues regarding the development and maintenance of separation anxiety, including physiological and evolutionary substrates of attachment and its biological correlates with separation anxiety.
+Life events and triggers to heightened separation anxiety in adults, as well as clinical indicators are also explored.
+Clinical review questionnaire measures and structured interview schedules round out this comprehensive resource.

 - Discusses the phenomenology of adult separation anxiety